akeley98/MediocrePy/README.md

 In part 3 we check the error field of the input and functor instances to see any function failed to initialize the structure they were supposed to. `IN THIS LIBRARY, ZERO ALWAYS MEANS SUCCESS AND NON-ZERO INDICATES AN ERROR`.
 You don't have to check this; mediocre_combine will also check for an error code, forwarding any error codes and cancelling the combine if needed.

+While we're talking about conventions, I may as well mention that if you prefer to write out structure types with the `struct` prefix in traditional C style, all structure types with typedef names of the form `MediocreFooBar` in the library can also be referred to in the form `struct mediocre_foo_bar`.

 In part 4 we actually run the combine algorithm.
 Call `mediocre_combine` to do this.
 It takes a pointer to an array of floats where the output will be stored, one instance each of MediocreInput and MediocreFunctor, and the count of the number of threads to run combine algorithms on.
 The output will always be written as a flat, continuous C array of floats regardless of the format of the input. `mediocre_combine` will forward a nonzero error code if any errors are reported by the input algorithm or combine algorithm.

 The MediocreInput and MediocreFunctor instances may hold resources.
 In part 5 we release those resorces held by the MediocreInput instance and MediocreFunctor instance by calling `mediocre_functor_destroy` and `mediocre_input_destroy` respectively.
 These functions, and the functions supplied by MediocreInput and MediocreFunctor implementors that are called to free resources, are expected to never fail.